 On August 20, 2010, the U.S. Environmental Protection Agency, or the EPA, published new regulations under the CAA to control emissions of hazardous air pollutants from existing stationary reciprocating internal combustion engines.
-On May 22, 2012, the EPA proposed amendments to the final rule in response to several petitions for reconsideration.
-The EPA must finalize the proposed amendments by December 14, 2012.
+The EPA issued amendments to the rule on January 14, 2013.
 All engines subject to these regulations are required to comply by October 2013.
 The rule will require us to undertake certain expenditures and activities, including purchasing and installing emissions control equipment on a portion of our engines located at major sources of hazardous air pollutants, following prescribed maintenance practices for engines (which are consistent with our existing practices), and implementing additional emissions testing and monitoring.
-We do not believe the costs associated with achieving compliance with these standards and proposed amendments by the October 2013 compliance date will be material.
+We do not believe the costs associated with achieving compliance with these standards and recent amendments by the October 2013 compliance date will be material.

 On June 28, 2011, the EPA issued a final rule modifying existing regulations under the CAA that established new source performance standards for manufacturers, owners and operators of new, modified and reconstructed stationary internal combustion engines.
+The EPA issued minor amendments to the rule on January 14, 2013.
 The final rule will require us to undertake certain expenditures, including expenditures for purchasing, installing, monitoring and maintaining emissions control equipment on some of our natural gas compression fleet.
 Compliance with the final rule is not required until at least 2013.
-On May 22, 2012, the EPA proposed minor amendments which must be finalized by December 14, 2012.
-We are currently evaluating the impact that this final rule and proposed amendments will have on our operations.
+We are currently evaluating the impact that this final rule and recent amendments will have on our operations.

 On April 17, 2012, the EPA finalized rules that establish new air emission controls for oil and natural gas production and natural gas processing operations.
 Specifically, the EPA's rule package includes New Source Performance Standards to address emissions of sulfur dioxide and volatile organic compounds, or VOCs, and a separate set of emission standards to address hazardous air pollutants frequently associated with oil and natural gas production and processing activities.
 The rules establish specific new requirements regarding emissions from compressors and controllers of natural gas processing plants, dehydrators, storage tanks and other production equipment.
 In addition, the rules establish new leak detection requirements for natural gas processing plants at 500 ppm.
-These rules may require a number of modifications to our operations including the installation of new equipment to control emissions from our compressors at initial startup, or October 15, 2012, whichever is later.
+These rules may require a number of modifications to our operations, including the installation of new equipment to control emissions from our compressors at initial startup, or October 15, 2012, whichever is later.
 Compliance with such rules could result in significant costs, including increased capital expenditures and operating costs, and could adversely impact our business.